MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 - The identity must be email-enabled.
 - If you'd like to collect telemetry information, such as app launches and unique users per app, you must be granted access to the Audit Log and work with a Global Admin who has access to [Microsoft 365 audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#before-you-search-the-audit-log) to complete the setup.

 These roles and licenses must be available to this user continuously; if admin access is granted only temporarily via [Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management), this won't be sufficient to run the CoE Starter Kit.
+The CoE Starter Kit works by using admin connectors in cloud flows (for example, [Power Apps for Admins](/connectors/powerappsforadmins/) to query your tenant on a daily basis and check for new and updated Power Platform resources.
+These connectors require to be run by an account that has Power Platform Admin access to retrieve the inventory of all environments - a role with lesser privileges would not see all resources in the inventory.
+The flows using these connectors run on a schedule and on event-based triggers and can take a long time to run.
+Therefore it's not possible to use an identity that has time-based access via PIM to run these flows, as if the identity running the flows loses access whilst the flows run, not all the inventory would be retrieved.

 Multi-factor authentication can be used for the account setting up the CoE Starter Kit, if **MaxAgeMultiFactor** is set to **Until-Revoked** instead of a fixed time.
+This ensures that Flow connections keep working, and is a based on the recommended settings for using MFA with Power Automate.
 Learn more: [Conditional access and multi-factor authentication in Power Automate](/troubleshoot/power-platform/power-automate/conditional-access-and-multi-factor-authentication-in-flow).

 Additionally, if you'd like to share the [Power BI report](power-bi.md) that's part of the CoE Starter Kit, this identity needs to have the Power BI Pro license.